aalejandrino/Lootrify/README.md

 # Lootrify
-Full Stack Project
-April 16, 2016 - App Academy Cohort

-You can access this app here: <br>
-[Live Page](https://lootrify.herokuapp.com/)

 Lootrify is a web application that allows users to create a bill, keep a detailed record of the transaction, and split it among coworkers, friends, and family.
 It also has a private dashboard which lists all pending transactions involving you and others.

+## Live Demo
+You can access the working live demo here: <br>
+[Live Page](https://lootrify.herokuapp.com/)

 ## Table of Contents
   * Features
-  * ...
+  * Technologies
   * Pass Data Through Modals
   * Multiple Demo Users
+  * Credits
   * Future Functionalities